Why States Regulate Car Insurance Differently

 California: Low-Cost Auto Insurance Program (CLCA)

-California's high average premium ($3,010/year) creates a real affordability problem for lower-income residents.
+California's high average premium creates a real affordability problem for lower-income residents.
 The state's California Low Cost Auto (CLCA) program addresses this directly.

-Florida: No-Fault PIP (For Now)
+Florida: No-Fault PIP (Repeal Legislation Advancing)

 Moving Between States: What You Need to Do